Originally written 2019 / Updated 2020 / Updated 2021

 03. From Russia with Love (1963)

-One of the slowest, least Bond-feeling entries of the series, but that’s exactly why I love it.
+One of the most deliberately paced, least Bond-feeling entries of the series, but that’s exactly why I love it.
 From Russia with Love features Sean Connery’s best performance as Bond as well as solid turns by Daniela Bianchi, Lotte Lenya and a truly exceptional Robert Shaw.

 MVP: Robert Shaw.
 That train sequence is magic.

-MOMENT OF SHAME: It’s kind of cheap looking.
+MOMENT OF SHAME: It’s kind of cheap looking compared to future Connery entries.

 02. Casino Royale (2006)